I provide garden services that support Willamette Valley and PNW ecology.

 Slow Redesign

-With slow redesign, the process tends to be less pressureful and labor-intensive.
-I get to know my clients, there’s more time to get things just right, the costs are cheaper overall, and the results tend to be more sustainable and satisfying.
+Why “slow redesign”?
+The process tends to be less pressureful and labor-intensive for both me and my clients.
+There’s more time to feel-out different priorities (which often compete!), the costs are cheaper overall, there’s time to get things just right, and the results tend to be more sustainable and satisfying.

 Formal Landscape Design

-This plan of action is great if you feel wholly dissatisfied with your garden, there are few salvageable or habitat-supporting elements in your garden, and/or you’re simply ready to hit the reset button.
+This plan of action is perfect if you simply feel dissatisfied with your garden.
+Perhaps there aren’t many salvageable or habitat-supporting elements in the space, you’re working with some time constraints, and/or you’re simply ready to hit the reset button on a yard that doesn’t work for you.

 Consultation & Training

-If you have specific plant-related questions (how do I prune this? what can I plant to support wildlife? what’s this plant? what’s this disease?)
-If you want to work in your garden and you’re not sure where to start… If you feel motivated to learn about plants and garden maintenance, and want some 1:1 support… If you have decision fatigue and want someone to just tell you what to do next… If you need a second opinion on a design schema…
+You may have specific plant-related questions (how do I prune this? what can I plant to support wildlife? what’s this plant? what’s this disease?)
+You may want to work in your garden but aren’t sure where to start.
+You may feel motivated to learn about plants and garden maintenance, and want some 1:1 support rather than relying on decontextualized books and videos.
+You may have decision fatigue and want someone to just tell you what to do next.
+Or you may need a second opinion on a design schema.

-I’m a careful listener with a previous career as a teacher: I work hard to identify what you already know, and focus on what would be useful to understand from that orientation.
+I’m a careful listener with a previous career as a teacher: I work hard to identify what you already know, focus on sharing what’s useful from that orientation, and check for your understanding.
 I wasn’t born with a green thumb: I had to teach myself how to be good with plants.
-These combined traits mean I’m uniquely positioned to make our conversations and consultations useful to you.
+These combined experiences mean I’m uniquely positioned to make our conversations and consultations useful to you.

 Rates